 The lead and copper levels reported are values for the 90th percentile.
-In this case, 10 samples were collected and the 9th highest sample result represents the 90th percentile.
+In this case, 10 samples were collected and the 9th

 Why Are There Contaminants In Drinking Water?

 The sources of all drinking water (tap water and bottled water) include rivers, lakes, streams, ponds, reservoirs, springs and wells.
 As water travels over the surface of the land or through the ground, it dissolves or suspends naturally occurring and man-made substances.
 These substances can include: